UAE to Introduce Sugar-Based Excise Tax in 2026: What Beverage Manufacturers Need to Know

 • Review labels and ingredients for accuracy and compliance.

-If you would like to understand how the new tiered sugar tax could affect your product range, and the opportunities it may create in the UAE once the official details are released in January, you can book a call with us to discuss your options.
+If you would like to understand how the tiered sugar-based excise tax now applies to your product range, and how to manage compliance, pricing and reformulation opportunities in the UAE, you can book a call with us to discuss your options.

 Book a free 15-minute consultation to discuss your product portfolio and plan your next steps.